SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

   the problem is partially constrained, it is recommended (but not required) to define increment bounds.
 In case these increment bounds are not defined, the variable bounds will be used as increment bounds.
-- The use of hybrid "VSL"-type acceleration variants will require the availability of the operator gradient (either given explicitly or requested by finite differences at definition), but normally speeds up the local search.
+- The use of hybrid "VLS"-type acceleration variants will require the availability of the operator gradient (either given explicitly or requested by finite differences at definition), but normally speeds up the local search.
 It is therefore a good idea to reduce the number of generations